-I. Estate, Gift and Generation Skipping Transfer Tax System

-The federal estate tax is a tax levied on all property each individual owns or has rights to at death.
-The tax is based upon the fair market value of the property at the date of death.
-Contrary to popular belief, property includes not only property passing under your Will (or by state laws of intestate succession without a Will), but also property which passes by operation of law (known as Will substitutes), such as real property held in joint names, joint bank accounts, retirement plans, and insurance policies.
+I. Estate, Gift and Generation Skipping Transfer Tax System The federal estate tax is a tax levied on all property each individual owns or has rights to at death, which is known as an individual's gross estate.
+The estate tax is based upon the fair market value of an individual's gross estate at the date of death.
+Contrary to popular belief, the gross estate includes not only property passing under your Will (or by state laws of intestate succession without a Will), but also property which passes by operation of law (known as Will substitutes), such as real property held in joint names, joint bank accounts, retirement plans, and insurance policies.
 In particular, proceeds from a life insurance policy owned by the decedent on his or her life, or policies in which the decedent had certain "incidents of ownership," are also included in the gross estate.

-Regardless of whether your estate goes through probate, it will be taxed depending upon the size of the estate.
-It is a common misconception that assets which avoid probate, such as life insurance, pension benefits and jointly-owned property with right of survivorship, are not taxed in your estate.
-In summary, your estate for federal and New York estate tax purposes includes:
+Regardless of whether your estate goes through probate, it will be taxed depending upon the size of the gross estate.
+It is a common misconception that assets which avoid probate, such as life insurance, pension benefits and jointly-owned property with right of survivorship, are not taxed or included your gross estate.
+In summary, your gross estate for federal and New York estate tax purposes includes:

-- Property held in your own name; - Half the value of property held jointly with your spouse, though an exception exists that can be extremely beneficial under certain circumstances; - The full value of property held jointly with someone other than your spouse, except to the extent it can be demonstrated that the surviving joint owner paid for or contributed to the acquisition of their interest in the property (special rules, however, apply to joint "bank" accounts);

-- The face value of life insurance you own on your life or over which you hold "incidents of ownership" (regardless of the beneficiaries); - Property over which you have a general power of appointment; - Pensions, IRAs, annuities and other retirement plans owned by you with a death benefit payable to others; - Other property which you have given away but have retained an interest in such as a life estate or a reversion; and - In New York, certain gifts made by decedents within three years of death.
+- Property held in your own name; - Half the value of property held jointly with your spouse, though an excep tion exists that can be extremely beneficial under certain circumstances; - The full value of property held jointly with someone other than your spouse, except to the extent it can be demonstrated that the surviving joint owner paid for or contributed to the acquisition of their interest in the property (special rules, however, apply to joint "bank" accounts); - The face value of life insurance you own on your life or over which you hold "incidents of ownership" (regardless of the beneficiaries); - Property over which you have a general power of appointment; - Pensions, IRAs, annuities and other retirement plans owned by you with a death benefit payable to others; - Other property which you have given away but have retained an interest in such as a life estate or a reversion; and - In New York, certain gifts made by decedents within three years of death.

-These items together comprise your "Gross Estate," which equals the value of all property subject to estate taxation.
-Many people assume that Estate Planning is only for high net worth families who want to set up trusts and save estate taxes.
-However, some families can accumulate an estate in excess of the taxable threshold, especially when assets have appreciated significantly in value, and proceeds of life insurance are included.
+An individual's gross estate equals the value of all property subject to estate taxation.
+Many people assume that estate planning is only for high-net-worth families who want to set up trusts and save estate taxes.
+Many families, however, can accumulate an estate in excess of the taxable threshold, especially when there are life insurance proceeds and/or assets that have appreciated significantly in value over the course of a lifetime.

-Each state can have its own death or estate tax, but some states do not.
-This year, the New York State estate tax exemption equivalent is \$5,850,000.
-This figure will be gradually adjusted for inflation each year based on a formula established by the State.
+Each state determines whether or not it will have a death or estate tax.
+This year, the New York State estate tax exemption equivalent is \$5,930,000.
+This figure will be gradually adjusted for inflation each year based on a formula established by New York State.